Munna (2007 film)

 Munna is a 2007 Indian Telugu-language action drama film directed by Vamshi Paidipally in his directorial debut and produced by Dil Raju.
-The film stars Prabhas and Ileana D'Cruz in lead roles, while Prakash Raj, Kota Srinivasa Rao and Rahul Dev appear the supporting roles.
+The film stars Prabhas as the titular character alongside Ileana D'Cruz in lead roles, while Prakash Raj, Kota Srinivasa Rao and Rahul Dev appear the supporting roles.

-Munna was released on 2 May 2007 to mixed reviews but a decent grosser.
+Munna was released on 1 May 2007 to mixed reviews and was a commercial failure, collecting a distributor's share of around ₹9.7 crore at the box office.
+It was re-released on March 6, 2026 to a warmer reception.

 Plot

 Mahesh Kumar alias "Munna" is a college student whose aim is to finish Kamalakar alias Khakha, a crime boss who keeps the entire city under his grip.
-It is revealed that Khakha is actually Munna's estranged father who was responsible for the deaths of his mother and Munna's young sister.
+It is revealed that Khakha is actually Munna's estranged father, who was responsible for the deaths of his mother and Munna's young sister.
 Kakha's opposition Aatma asks Munna to join him, but he refuses his proposal.
-A mind game ensues where Khakha's second wife, son Rahul and daughter Shruthi leave him and join Munna.
-After many incidents including his best friend's death, Munna finds out that Aatma was working for Khakha.
-Aatma and Khakha plans to kill Munna in a factory, but Aatma turns against Khakha and Munna in turn of events.
+A mind game ensues, with Khakha's second wife, son Rahul, and daughter Shruthi leaving him and joining Munna.
+After many incidents, including his best friend's death, Munna finds out that Aatma was working for Khakha.
+Aatma and Khakha plan to kill Munna at a factory, but Aatma turns against Khakha, and Munna turns against them in turn.
 Khakha kills Aatma for his betrayal and commits suicide after losing everything that he worked for his life.
 With his vengeance completed, Munna leaves the factory.
+Munna later stands with his allies to fight injustice.